 #TeenPit is a new contest created by Michael Mammay and Kelly Ann Hopkins to showcase teen writing prowess and help teen writers improve their craft!
 The contest asks teens to send in their best first page, up to 250 words, and a 50 word pitch for their manuscript.
 Here are the rules:

 - All teens must have a permission slip signed by their parent/guardian allowing their work to be evaluated.
 In addition, permission is granted to allow the student’s first name, last initial to be published in relation to their entry.
 A pen name may also be used for privacy.

 - Work must be the teen’s original work.
-A minimum of one full chapter or twenty continuous pages of story must be available for the final round.
+A minimum of one full chapter (or twenty continuous pages of story, which ever is lesser) must be available for the final round.
+A thirty page chapter will only have the first twenty pages worked on with a mentor.
 Manuscript MUST be nearing completion to qualify for GRAND PRIZE.

-- Teens will paste into an email to email@example.com (take out the spaces of course!) a separate 50 word pitch that describes your project plus the first full page of their manuscript.
+- Teens will paste into an email to submissionsteenpit @ gmail.com (take out the spaces of course!) a separate 50 word pitch that describes your project plus the first full page of their manuscript.
 The manuscript page cannot exceed 250 words.
 Only one entry per person, please.

 - Writers will be chosen to continue on to the mentor round by a team of judges.
 The number of second round entries will be dependent on the availability of mentors.
 Judges will pair teens with mentors who are familiar with the entry’s genre.

 - Mentors will be experienced adult writers familiar with the world of publishing.
 Some will be published writers, others may be editors or other uniquely qualified authors.
-Mentors will work with the finalists on their first chapter up to 20 pages!
+Mentors will work with the finalists on their first chapter up to a maximum of 20 pages!

 - Only manuscripts submitted within the submission window will be considered.